 Identify and Achieve Cost Savings to Improve Financial Health

 Many organizations have benefited from leveraging retrospective analytics with the ability to mine and articulate supply spend and savings opportunities by supplier, category, on/off-contract, etc. Some are combining supply cost with clinical data for analysis of cost-per-procedure and variations by physician or specialty; however few have transitioned to the future of analytics where big data and machine learning are used to proactively search for new cost savings opportunities.
-Mercy/ROi will present solutions and ideas to elicit thoughts and ideas from focus group attendees to gain critical insights into the gaps and opportunities to capture, mine, share and utilize data to improve financial health.
+Mercy/ROi presented solutions and ideas to elicit thoughts and ideas from focus group attendees to gain critical insights into the gaps and opportunities to capture, mine, share and utilize data to improve financial health.